 Use this code to disable search functionality in WordPress

-The code above is not removing the search function entirely.
-It is redirecting searches.
+The code above does not remove the search function entirely.
+It redirects searches.

-The advantage to this approach is that you get to avoid your site showing “no posts found” messages.
+The advantage of this approach is that you get to avoid your site showing “no posts found” messages.
 Instead, it redirects traffic to your theme’s 404 page.
-That is something you can customize too.
+That is something you can customize, too.

 Why would you want people going to an error 404 page?